-- Do not operate the tool unless thoroughly trained or under the supervision of an instructor. - Become familiar with the carrier controls before operating the carrier and the breaker. - When operating the breaker you must use ear protection, eye protection, and breathing protection. - While learning to operate the breaker and carrier, do so at a slow pace.
-If necessary, set the carrier mode selector to the slow position. - Make sure all controls (levers and pedals) are in the NEUTRAL position before starting the carrier. - While operating the breaker and carrier, keep hands and feet on the controls at all times. - Before leaving the carrier, always lower the boom and insure the carrier is stable.
+- While operating the breaker and carrier, keep hands and feet on the controls at all times. - Before leaving the carrier, always lower the boom and insure the carrier is stable.
 Never leave the machine with the engine running.
-ALWAYS ENGAGE THE PARKING BRAKE. - Stop the engine before attempting to make any repairs, adjustments or servicing to either the carrier or the breaker. - Do not operate the tool at oil temperatures above 190 °F/88 °C. Operation at higher temperatures can damage the internal components of the breaker and carrier and will result in reduced breaker performance.

-- Do not operate a damaged, leaking, improperly adjusted, or incompletely assembled breaker. - Do not modify the breaker in any manner. - Use only tool bits supplied by Stanley Hydraulic Tools.
-Use of tool bits supplied by another manufacturer may damage the breaker and will void the warranty. - To avoid personal injury or equipment damage, all breaker repair, maintenance and service must only be performed by authorized and properly trained personnel. - If you do not understand how to safely operate your breaker, contact an authorized Stanley Dealer for assistance. - Keep this manual with the breaker. - Do not operate this equipment if you are taking medication which may affect your mental judgement or physical performance. - Do not operate this equipment if you are under the influence of drugs or alcohol.
+ALWAYS ENGAGE THE PARKING BRAKE. - Stop the engine before attempting to make any repairs, adjustments or servicing to either the carrier or the breaker. - Do not operate the tool at oil temperatures above 190 °F/88 °C. Operation at higher temperatures can damage the internal components of the breaker and carrier and will result in reduced breaker performance. - Do not operate a damaged, leaking, improperly adjusted or incompletely assembled breaker. - Do not modify the breaker in any manner. - Use only tool bits supplied by STANLEY.
+Use of tool bits supplied by another manufacturer may damage the breaker and will void the warranty. - To avoid personal injury or equipment damage, all breaker repair, maintenance and service must only be performed by authorized and properly trained personnel. - If you do not understand how to safely operate your breaker, contact an authorized STANLEY Dealer for assistance. - · Keep this manual with the breaker. - Do not operate this equipment if you are taking medication which may affect your mental judgement or physical performance. - Do not operate this equipment if you are under the influence of drugs or alcohol.

-TOOL SICKERS & TAGS
+TOOL STICKERS & TAGS